meganz/MEGAchat/src/asyncTestReadme.md

       and not reported.
     * `test.done(tag)` (Only async tests)
       Same as `loop.done(tag)`
-    *`test.cleanup = <void() function>`
-     Registers a function to be called after the test completes.
-The function is guaranteed to be called no matter how the test completes (error, exception, etc).
-This function is executed *before* the group's `afterEach` (if such is defined).

 ## Convenience macros
 There are a few convenience macros defined by the framework, and it's a good idea to include the public header of the